arthur-jacquin/edit/cheatsheet.md

                 .   select cursor line
             %/b/:   select all lines of file/{m} following blocks/custom range f, /   search for pattern
-                v   anchor/unanchor
-                a   save running selections; unanchor
-                z   duplicate the current selection on the {m} following lines
+                *   search for the word that is currently under the cursor v   anchor/unanchor a   save running selections; unanchor z   duplicate the current selection on the {m} following lines